-By convention, this function should be called prior to the NumericStringToCobol (see page F-54) function for the same argument number.
+By convention, this function should be called prior to the NumericStringToCobol (on page 172) function for the same argument number.
 Do not set the PF\IN flag for output-only conversions.
 Because the call to this function may perform memory management operations that are not needed for output-only conversions, this call may be omitted.